[contact-form-7 id=”4740″ title=”Call me”]

-- Coordinate platforms for content, such as a blog and website landing pages, using SEO to ensure that all content is search engine friendly and ranks the pages and site highly in Google and other search engines.
+- Coordinate platforms for content, such as a blog and website landing pages, using SEO to ensure that all content has rich snippets, is search engine friendly, and ranks the pages & site highly in Google and other search engines.

-- Manage marketing campaigns run via email, social media, mobile marketing, and local marketing.
+- Manage marketing campaigns via email, social media, mobile, and local marketing.

 - Use analytics to monitor success and ensure that optimal results are achieved.
 At the bare minimum, this would include Google Analytics, Google search console, and Heat map user tracking and recording.